 Also, oh, during the break, I am going to post a picture of Tucker.

-Yes, the dog responsible for a broken nose on both sides, two broke breaks in my nose, and for the loss of some teeth.
+Yes, the dog responsible for a broken nose on both sides, two breaks in my nose, and for the loss of some teeth.

-So that'll be up on Twitter at Rose underscore unplugged.
+So that'll be up on Twitter at rose underscore unplugged.

 Make sure you check it out.